ddnexus/pagy/docs/guides/how-to.md

 ==- Force the `:page`

-Pagy retrieves the page from the `params[:page]`.
+Pagy retrieves the page from the `'page'` request query hash.
 To force a specific page number, pass it directly to the `pagy` method.
 For example:

 ```ruby controller
 @pagy, @records = pagy(:offset, collection, page: 3) # force page #3